noahhalgren/FinalFantasyXIVChatBox/README.md

 The chat box is set up to perfectly mask the in-game chat box, allowing you to show off your own chat on stream while also covering up the in-game chat without breaking the look and feel of FFXIV

+## Usage Agreement
+All I ask is that you credit me and provide a link back to this page so other streamers can use this chat box as well.

 ## How to use